 Frederick Musa now works for Amazon as a Health and Safety Specialist in Washington State, USA.
 It took him 75 days to find and be offered this job.

 As an LDP, I worked with safety, sales, human resources, quality, and engineering professionals.
-I had the privilege of contributing to an eclectic team of managers, leaders, and entry level individuals; however, I got laid off from my role in February 2022.
+So, I had the privilege of contributing to an eclectic team of managers, leaders, and entry level individuals.
+However, I got laid off from my role in February 2022.

 Getting laid off was a big deal.
-I live in Washington (WA) State, one of the most expensive states in the US, so I knew I had to earnestly secure employment.
+That’s because I live in Washington (WA) State, one of the most expensive states in the US.
+So, I knew I had to earnestly secure employment.

 On the reason for being laid off, it came down to friction in my relationship with my site’s mill manager.
 We, my manager, human resources, and I, agreed that the best move was severance.
 I have no regrets, as my time at Weyerhaeuser was an expansive, growth-defined time.
 I would not change anything about my value-added contributions and positive work-based friendships.

-I utilized my first week of unemployment for relaxation and recharge.
+I utilized my first week of unemployment in order to relax and recharge.
 I drove to beautiful places and enjoyed amazing food.
 In my second week, I modified my curriculum vitae (CV) or resumé to reflect my most recent professional experience.
 I sent out my first application via LinkedIn.